I want to brag a little.

 It was a Christmas miracle.

-The next day, as the children were getting ready for bed, we cuddled on the couch and I read the book to her, which she also adored.
+The next day, as the children were getting ready for bed, we cuddled on the couch, and I read her the book, which she also adored.

 I’m not saying it was the best Christmas ever.
-I miss our open house, filled with friends, family, and Turkish strangers,.
-But it was the best pandemic-spoiled Christmas ever for sure.
+I miss our open house, filled with friends, family, and Turkish strangers.
+But it was definitely the best pandemic-spoiled Christmas ever.

 And possibly in the top 10 overall.